yaokun20241219/ClearerVoice-Studio/README.md

 - [2024.11] Release of this repo

 ## Contact
-If you have any comment or question about ClearVoice, please contact us by
+If you have any comment or question about ClearerVoice-Studio, please contact us by
 - email: {shengkui.zhao, zexu.pan}@alibaba-inc.com

 ## Acknowledge
-ClearVoice contains third-party components and code modified from some open-source repos, including: <br>
+ClearerVoice-Studio contains third-party components and code modified from some open-source repos, including: <br>
 [Speechbrain](https://github.com/speechbrain/speechbrain), [ESPnet](https://github.com/espnet), [TalkNet-ASD
 ](https://github.com/TaoRuijie/TalkNet-ASD)